 Ask each company to put a fraud alert on your child’s credit report.
-Contact one company; that company will contact the other two.
+Contact one company.
+It will then contact the other two.

 File a Fraud Report

-File a report with the FTC online or call 1-877-438-4338.
+File a report with the FTC online or call 1-877-IDTHEFT.
 If the fraud relates to medical services or taxes, you might need to file a police report, too.